depperm/first-project-ideas/README.md

 ## Visual/GUI Oriented

 ### Simple Games*
 Games are fun.
 Making them is sooo simple.
 Start on of these projects and soon enough you'll be playing a AAA level game because you'll want to relax after searching for ten hours for a typo in your code that breaks everything occasionally, but frequently enough make the game unplayable and to drive you crazy.
+[Make Video Games](https://www.youtube.com/watch?v=aMc-GKv5olA&t=702s) (you don't need to be talented with artistic talent)
 - Arcade Shooter

     Fly around while blasting enemies that conveniently line up in groups and don't dodge.
 Sound too simple?
 Then add upgrades, high score, multiple/endless levels, and other totally unique ideas.
 - Asteroids

     Pew, pew, pew.
 Shoot bullets from a triangle(ship) to destroy low poly circles (asteroids) and trapezoids(alien).
 Score arbitary points, fly around, and most important don't die by an asteroid.

+- Bejeweled/Candy Crush

+    Connect 3+ shapes from a grid to have new shapes drop down.
+Have combos do interesting things, have multipliers do something else in the game, have boosts, have special squares, or don't use squares at all.
 - Brick Break

     Since early gaming was around, [aquanoid](https://www.playdosgames.com/online/aquanoid/) has shown us that mankind likes to break things, specifically bricks.
 You know you want to break bricks so why not make some bricks to break.